grgGIT/RtRcapstonespringPrototype/README.md

 - Ensure you have GitKraken or Github Desktop installed
 - Ensure you have MongoDB Compass installed
-- Ensure you have vsCode installed
+- Ensure you have vsCode or IDE installed

 IF RUNNING LINUX ON UBUNTU START HERE (Linux Mint is what distro this project used)!!!
 Start by opening a terminal and typing